toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 Mannis got up, brushed himself off.
 "So that's how it's going to be."
 Well, he'd been around the block one too many times to be intimidated by such childish pranks.
 Let them do their worst.

-Inside his wife held the kids on her lap, both of them shrieking like they'd knives jammed in their eyes.
+Inside his wife held the kids on her lap, both of them shrieking like they'd had knives jammed in their eyes.
 Jack was nine and Becky two years behind.
 When was the last time he'd seen then like this?

 With a sigh, Mannis dropped his bag on the sofa.
 "I thought we were past the screaming stage?"